dell/csm-docs/content/docs/getting-started/helmmodules/observability/installer.md

 linktitle: Installer
 weight: 3
 description: >
-  Dell Container Storage Modules (CSM) for Observability Installer
+  Container Storage Modules (CSM) for Observability Installer
 ---
 {{% pageinfo color="primary" %}}
 {{< message text="1" >}}
 {{% /pageinfo %}}
 <!--
-Copyright (c) 2020-2023 Dell Inc., or its subsidiaries.
+Copyright (c) 2020-2024 Dell Inc., or its subsidiaries.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.